How Long Does a Kitchen Renovation Take?

 STEP 13: Installation – all other material including cabinets and appliances (1-10 days)

 Installation of all other materials is usually in this order: cabinets, appliances, fixtures and lighting, counters, backsplash, and cabinet hardware.
 Aspects of this may vary, depending on site conditions, and the arrival time of the materials.

 Typically, contracts allow that the space is left in a “broom-swept” condition.
 However, you may want to hire post-construction cleaning specialists to ensure it is cleaned to your specifications.

 STEP 15: Final walk-through with your contractor (30-60 minutes)

 Review the work with your contractor: try all the drawers and doors, look closely at the edges and finishes, and make sure everything is working the way it should.
 If there are any problems, point them out and add them to the punch list.
 The contractor will either fix it on the spot (if it’s minor) or set up another time to return.
-Sweeten’s founder + CEO, Jean Brownhill, advises to keep notepads in each space, and do not speak to your contractor for two weeks during this time, but take notes of what needs fixing as you live in your new home.
+Sweeten’s founder + CEO, Jean Brownhill, advises to keep notepads in each space, and not speak to your contractor for two weeks during this time.
+Take notes of what needs fixing as you live in your new home.